 Each child is assigned a key person.
 In Nursery this will be one of the members of staff, and in the Foundation Class it is the teacher.
 This helps to ensure that their learning and care is tailored to meet their needs.
 The key person supports parents/carers in guiding their child's development at home.
 The key person also helps families to engage with more specialist support, if appropriate.

-Parent consultations are held in Autumn and Spring terms in Nursery and Foundation to keep parents up to date on their children's progress and reports issued in the Summer term.
+Parent consultations are held each term in Nursery and Foundation to keep parents up to date on their children progress.

 7. Safeguarding and welfare procedures

 We promote good health in the early years by: